 Using an existing Grafana deployment can be accomplished with either of the following two options:

 1) Option: Directly link to an external Grafana.
 After Kubecost installation, visit Settings and update Grafana Address to a URL (e.g. http://demo.kubecost.com/grafana) that is visible to users accessing Grafana dashboards.
 This variable can alternatively be passed at the time you deploy Kubecost via the

 kubecostProductConfigs.grafanaURL paremeter in values.yaml.
 Next, import Kubecost Grafana dashboards as JSON from this folder.

 2) Option: Deploy with Grafana sidecar enabled.
 Passing the Grafana parameters below in your values.yaml will install ConfigMaps for Grafana dashboards that will be picked up by the Grafana sidecar if you have Grafana with the dashboard sidecar already installed.

-global: grafana: enabled: false domainName: cost-analyzer-grafana.default #example where format is <service-name>.<namespace> grafana: sidecar: dashboards: enabled: true datasources: enabled: false
+global: grafana: enabled: false domainName: cost-analyzer-grafana.default #example where format is <service-name>.<namespace> proxy: false grafana: sidecar: dashboards: enabled: true datasources: enabled: false

 For Option 2, ensure that the following flags are set in your Operator deployment: